 Amelia then moved to the Twin Cities, and attended the University of Minnesota where she continued studying vocal performance and cultural anthropology.
 While in Minnesota, she was the lead vocalist of a French Café band in Saint Paul called Café Société with whom she performed around the Twin Cities and other Midwest cities regularly.
 Some of Café Société’s main influences include Edith Piaf, the French band Paris Combo, as well as the Latin American sounds of Jobim.

-She then lived in Europe for 7 years where she taught popular voice technique in cultural centers as well as her own private studio in Prague.
+Life then took her to Europe where she lived for 7 years and taught contemporary singing in cultural centers as well as her own private studio in Prague.
 She sang in chorales in Berlin and performed as a soloist in cultural events and festivals.
-She now lives in her dear Guatemala and continues teaching singing and performing as a soloist in both popular and classical music styles.
+She now lives in her dear Guatemala and continues teaching singing and performing as a soloist in both contemporary and classical music styles.

 She has a specialization diploma in vocal pedagogy and technology and is working on her singing teacher certification from New York Vocal Coaching.